itsnamgyu/i-do-pytorch/README.md

 Finish all basic PyTorch tutorials today.

 # Result

-Complete 5 out of 8 tutorials.
+- Completed 5 out of 8 tutorials.
 Not bad.
+- Done on third day.